EdineiMZ/SimpleFTPServer/README.md

 # SimpleFTPServer

 - [x] Configurable TLS, logging and connection limits
+- [x] Optional XOR-based encryption using a user-defined key
+4. Use the client to upload and download files -- configure the connection settings in `connections.ini`.
+5. To enable file encryption, set `encryption_enabled` and `encryption_key` in both `connections.ini` and `config.ini`.
-1. Configure the `config.ini` file with the server address and users.
-Optional fields allow enabling TLS (`USE_TLS`), setting certificate paths, connection limits and log level.
+6. Configure the `config.ini` file to start up the server limits and log level.
 2. Ensure the dependencies are installed (`pyftpdlib`).
 3. Run the server with `python FTP_server.py`.